apache/iotdb/docs/UserGuide/Maintenance-Tools/Maintenance-Command.md

 ## CLEAR CACHE

 Clear the cache of chunk, chunk metadata and timeseries metadata to release the memory footprint.
-In cluster mode, we provide commands to clear a single node cache and clear the cluster cache.
+In cluster mode, we provide commands to clear local node cache and clear the cluster cache.

 ```sql
 IoTDB> CLEAR CACHE